A Trusted Friend in a Complicated World

 Si Vo/Shutterstock

-If you’re big into locker decor, you can thank inventor Sarah Buckel for dreaming up this easy way to dress up your school storage back in 2006.
-As a 14-year-old, Sarah Buckel was tired of having to scrape her locker door clean of decorations at the end of every school year, so she came up with the idea of easy-to-swap Magnetic Locker Wallpaper instead.
-(It didn’t hurt that her dad was the chief operating officer of MagnaCard, which manufactured magnets!)
+If you ever decorated your high school locker, you can thank inventor Sarah Buckel for dreaming up this easy way to make your school storage look snazzy.
+As a 14-year-old in 2006, Buckel was tired of having to scrape her locker door clean of decorations at the end of every school year, so she came up with the idea of easy-to-swap magnetic locker wallpaper instead.
+It didn’t hurt that her dad was the chief operating officer of MagnaCard, a company that manufactured magnets.

 snowmobile